ritamelo06/ASA-graph-SCCs-connections/README.md

-# ASA-graph-SCCs-connections
+# Project 2 - ASA
-Project 2 - Analysis and Synthesis of Algorithms 23/24
+Algorithm to find the maximum number of connections between the strongly connected components of a graph